openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/README.md

 For the overview of the In-App Bidding technology, see [Getting started with In-App Bidding](info/ios-in-app-bidding-getting-started.md).

-Here are key capabilities of the iOS Rendering Module:
+Here are the key capabilities of the iOS Rendering Module:

 -   **Integration Scenarios**
     - [Pure In-App Bidding](info/integration-prebid/ios-in-app-bidding-pb-info.md)